-As of today, the Company's group is composed of the Company and 14 subsidiaries, and its main business is the manufacture and sale of electromagnetic components such as relays connecting components such as connectors, input/output components such as touch panels and keyboards, and other electronic appliances and equipment.
+As of today, the Target Company's group is composed of the Target Company and 14 subsidiaries, and its main business is the manufacture and sale of electromagnetic components such as relays (Note 1), connecting components such as connectors (Note 2), input/output components such as touch panels and keyboards, and other electronic appliances and equipment.

-The Company was established in 2001 through a joint share transfer by Takamisawa Electric Co., Ltd. and Fujitsu Takamisawa Component Limited, a joint venture company established by Fujitsu and Takamisawa Electric Co., Ltd., as the wholly-owning parent company, and its shares became listed on the Second Section of the Tokyo Stock Exchange in the same year.
-Fujitsu has been the parent company of the Company since the establishment of the Company.
+The Target Company was established in 2001 through a joint share transfer by Takamisawa Electric Co., Ltd. and Fujitsu Takamisawa Component Limited, a joint venture company established by Fujitsu and Takamisawa Electric Co., Ltd., as the wholly-owning parent company, and its shares became listed on the Second Section of the Tokyo Stock Exchange, Inc. (the "Tokyo Stock Exchange Second Section") in the same year.
+Fujitsu has been the parent company of the Target Company since the establishment of the Target Company.